NZMSA/2023-Phase-2/software-development/README.md

 ## Office Hours
 ---
-We will be online on discord during weekday evenings and some hours of the weekend to answer any questions that you may specifically have!
+We will be online on Discord during weekday evenings and some hours of the weekend to answer any questions that you may specifically have!
 Please check out the [discord server](https://discord.gg/pGPGGXQ6SC) for more information.

 ---
-Good Luck Everyone, and happy hacking!
+Good Luck everyone, and happy hacking!

 ![Liftoff GIF](https://i.giphy.com/media/xiN0BXMETVsx0AxTXt/giphy.webp)